grafana/grafana-infinity-datasource/src/wiki/csv.md

 ![csv example](https://user-images.githubusercontent.com/153843/92571108-9e0ff800-f27a-11ea-9fe9-9f9dcbd7125a.png#center)

 Select **Type** of the query to `CSV`.
 You can either specify the URL of the CSV file or can provide inline CSV.

 > CSV data should have columns as its first line and comma delimited.
+If not, specify them in the csv options.
 By default, all the columns will be parsed and returned as strings.
 You need specify the column names and its types, in case if you need to parse them in correct format.

+If your CSV doesn't have headers, you can specify them in the **CSV options** headers.
+Read more about the advance CSV settings like custom delimiters at below in CSV options section.

 ## CSV URL example